Home > Gaming GPUs > Resolutions Explained

 The next step up in resolution from 1080p is called 1440p which is also sometimes referred to as either QHD or WQHD, and has 2560 x 1440 pixels on screen for even higher quality graphics.
 If you’re wondering, the Q means that it has 4 times (Q = a quarter) the pixels of HD/720p (not to be confused with FHD).
 As for the W which some people use when referring to it, that simply means Wide as it’s a wide resolution format, however it’s unnecessary to include the W to denote it as a wide resolution because all the resolutions are wide.

 1440p takes a more powerful PC to run real well than 1080p, but not by too much in many games, so one day it'll overtake 1080p as the sweet spot.
-Some will argue that in 2018 1440p already is the sweet spot, assuming you're not on a super tight budget when building your PC.
+Some will argue these days that 1440p already is the sweet spot, assuming you're not on a super tight budget when building your PC.

 What is 4K?